 Another tactic used when a drug is going off-patent is to release a metabolite or prodrug of the originator drug.

-Ask yourself: Can you name a drug that is a metabolite or a prodrug of an originator drug?
+Can you name a drug that is a metabolite or a prodrug of a branded drug?

 Examples of Metabolites

 - Desvenlafaxine (Pristiq) and venlafaxine (Effexor) - Desloratidine (Clarinex) and loratidine (Claritin) - Acyclovir (Zovirax) and valacyclovir (Valtrex)